 Decision Request Deadline Progress and follow-up action Status Para 11: Requests UNICEF to report annually to the Executive Board on the status of the revolving Working Capital Fund in the document entitled "UNICEF Strategic Plan: updated financial estimates", which is presented to the Executive Board at the second regular session; Second regular session 2021 The set-up has been completed, with a template/table for reporting on the Working Capital Fund included in appendix G in the annex to the Integrated Budget, 2022-2025.
 The template/table will serve as a format for use in subsequent reporting in the UNICEF Strategic Plan, 2022-2025: updated financial estimates, to be presented to the Executive Board starting in 2022.
 Completed Para 12: Also requests UNICEF to provide the Executive Board with the operational guidelines for the fund at the second regular session of 2020 of the Board; Second regular session 2020 Operational guidelines of the Working Capital Fund were provided at the second regular session of 2020.
-Completed Para 13: Further requests UNICEF to ensure that the fund is managed effectively and transparently based on best practice from similar mechanisms; that advances from the fund are provided only where there is a high probability of repayment by donors, in line with the current practice; and that the fund does not contribute to a further increase in other resources at the expense of regular resources; Second regular session 2020 Second regular session 2022 At the second regular session of 2020, as part of the presentation on the updated financial estimates, UNICEF presented high level Operational Guidelines on how the Working Capital Fund will be managed.
-In line with paragraph 14 of this decision, UNICEF will provide a status update at the second regular session of 2022 which will address the Executive Board request, as outlined in paragraph 13.
+Completed Para 13: Further requests UNICEF to ensure that the fund is managed effectively and transparently based on best practice from similar mechanisms; that advances from the fund are provided only where Second regular session 2020 At the second regular session of 2020, as part of the presentation on the updated financial estimates, UNICEF presented high-level Operational Guidelines on how the Working Capital Fund will be managed.
+Completed there is a high probability of repayment by donors, in line with the current practice; and that the fund does not contribute to a further increase in other resources at the expense of regular resources; Second regular session 2022 In line with paragraph 14 of this decision, UNICEF will provide a status update at the second regular session of 2022, which will address the Executive Board request, as outlined in paragraph 13.
 UNICEF will propose changes to the management of the Working Capital Fund if and as needed.
-Completed Para 14: Requests UNICEF to review at the first second regular session after the first full year of operation of the fund to what extent the fund functions as intended and whether there are any unintended negative consequences of the establishment of the fund; Second regular session 2022 UNICEF included a financial table as part of the "UNICEF Strategic Plan: updated financial estimates, 2022-2025" document, which was presented at the second regular session of 2022.
+Para 14: Requests UNICEF to review at the first second regular session after the first full year of operation of the fund to what extent the fund functions as intended and whether there are any unintended negative consequences of the establishment of the fund; Second regular session 2022 UNICEF included a financial table as part of the "UNICEF Strategic Plan: updated financial estimates, 2022-2025" document, which was presented at the second regular session of 2022.
 An assessment of this fund was presented at the second regular session of 2023.
 Completed Para 15: Also requests UNICEF to integrate into the structured funding dialogue at the second regular session of 2020, in alignment with the United Nations Development Programme, the United Nations Population Fund and the United Nations Entity on Gender Equality and the Empowerment of Women (UN-Women), an update on the impact of Second regular session 2020 The request was completed and included in the structured dialogue on financing the results of the UNICEF Strategic Plan, 2018-2021.
 Completed